omnetpp/omnetpp/doc/src/userguide/intro.rst

 menu item.
 These settings are global and shared between all projects.
 The |omnet++| install locations are automatically filled in for you after installation.
 The default settings for the NED documentation generation assume that the PATH environment variable is already set so that third-party tools can be found.
-The license configuration settings specify the preferred license type or a custom license text.
+The license configuration settings specify the preferred license type or custom license text.
 The IDE will copy the license into new files and projects.
 The license will also be shown in the generated NED documentation.

 .. figure:: pictures/Intro-Preferences.png